EverWinter23/skynet/LOG.md

 bandwidth and time.

-**persistqueue.UniqueQ** is an SQLite based Q --which provides us with features desc in section S7 and also ensures, that no two actions in the Q are exactly alike.
+**persistqueue.UniqueQ** is an SQLite based Q --which provides us with features desc in section 'Fault tolerant and recoverable syncing' and also ensures, that no two actions in the Q are exactly alike.

 One might woonder, how does this help in squashing actions?
 FileSystemEvents heavily comprise of modifications.
 During the life-time of a file, most of the events